smartmicro/smartmicro_ros2_radars/Readme.md

 6   |    Invalid protection
 7   |    Value out of minimal bounds
 8   |    Value out of maximal bounds

+## Recorder plugin and custom CAN sender
+A custom plugin for rviz to log the target list has been provided.
+A config file is available which adds this plugin to the rviz.
+WIth the plugin it is now possible to view the target list data for the desired sensor.
+Along with logging the data the plugin also gives the possibility to record the target list data, convert it into a csv format and save it.

+Separately, a python GUI is also provided with which it is possible to send custom CAN messages.

 ## Development
 The dockerfile can be used to build and test the ros driver.